Golfing on the Causeway Coast in Northern Ireland

 For centuries, the Causeway Coast has been a golfing destination because of its excellent golfing and world ranking links golf courses.

-Visitors from around the world visit Causeway Coast to test their golfing skills in some of the finest and most challenging link courses in the world.
+Visitors from around the world visit Causeway Coast to test their golfing skills in some of the finest and most challenging links golf courses in the world.